karlospn/terraform-provider-generic-restapi/README.md

 # Terraform HTTP API provider

-These terraform provider allow you to manage an stateful object using an HTTP API
+That provider it's just me messing around and testing how a terraform providers works.
+The provider takes as input a json stringified and calls and HTTP API defined by the user.